COVID-19 VACCINATION POLICY

 - All individuals entering the campus premises will be required to present documentation of having been fully vaccinated or having received the first dose of a two-dose vaccine.

-- THS will collect and store in the school’s database the personal health information from all individuals who will come to the campus, such as attestations and other proofs of immunization.
+- Toronto Health School will collect and store in the school’s database the personal health information from all individuals who will come to the campus, such as attestations and other proofs of immunization.

 - Individuals’ private health information will not be disclosed in conjunction with any other personally identifiable information.